swiftbytegbr/gmc-docs/docs/nav/reference/servers/change-directory.md

 - Path (REST): `/server/{serverId}/change-directory`
 - Body: `{ "serverDirectory": "/servers/cs2" }`
 - Returns: 200 OK
-- Backend behavior: Creates a task to apply directory changes on the node; progress is tracked as a task.
+- Backend behavior: Creates a task on the node to apply the directory change.
 A restart may be required to take effect.

+## Responses
+- 200 OK: Directory change requested.
+- 403 Forbidden: `missingPermission.MANAGE_SERVERS` — you lack the permission to manage servers in this team.
+- 404 Not Found: `general.not_found` — server not found or not in your team.
+- 400 Bad Request: `server.invalid_directory` — invalid or blank directory path.
+- 400 Bad Request: `validation.failed` — invalid JSON body.
+- 409 Conflict: `server.is_not_offline` — directory change requires OFFLINE.

 === "Java"